DATE: August 31, 2020

 Invitations from Faculty Members or Academic Units.
-Faculty members may reserve facilities for educational activities involving political candidates provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University facilities found in Appendix S of the Faculty Handbook here.
-Fundraising on campus is not permitted.
+Faculty members may invite political candidates or their representatives to participate in educational activities provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University facilities/resources found in Appendix S of the Faculty Handbook here.
+Fundraising on campus, or virtually using Duke resources, is not permitted.
 Faculty members need to take special care to follow these guidelines for candidate appearances and to avoid the appearance of institutional endorsement or support.

 Use of Duke Facilities by Outside Groups.
-Duke’s facilities are normally not made available to outside groups.
+The Duke campus is currently closed to visitors and no events are permitted.
+Should the campus reopen to visitors, note that Duke’s facilities are normally not made available to outside groups.
 When outside use is permitted, the facility must be reserved on a contract basis and a fee will be charged.
 For more information, see the guidance and the policy on use of University facilities found in Appendix S of the Faculty Handbook here and/or call either the Office of Government Relations or Duke State Relations, as appropriate.

 Press Conferences.
-Press conferences or similar on-campus events for a political candidate are generally prohibited.
+Press conferences or similar on-campus/virtual events for a political candidate are generally prohibited.
 Questions about specific events and requests should be directed to the Office of the Vice President for Public Affairs and Government Relations, 919.681.3788.

 Policy on Pickets, Protests and Demonstrations.
 Please keep in mind Duke’s policy on pickets, protests and demonstrations, found in Appendix V of the Faculty Handbook here.